CS5008Fall2025/c-practice-roberge-josh/Report.md

 malloc and calloc are similar because they both define storage on the heap.
 They differ in respect to how they define that storage. malloc merely sets aside a block of memory while calloc zeros out that memory. calloc and malloc also have different parameters. malloc just needs the size of the memory to set aside while calloc needs the unit size and the number of units.

 7. What are some common built in libraries used for C, list at least 3 and explain each one in your own words.
 Name a few (at least 3) functions in those libraries (hint: we used two of the most common ones in this assignment.
 There are many resources online that tell you functions in each library - you need to include at least 1 reference, but ideally for every library, you should have a reference to it)?
    - Example: stdlib.h - provides functions for general-purpose operations including memory management and random numbers [1].
      - void * malloc(size_t) - allocates memory specified in size on the heap and returns a pointer to that location
      - void * calloc(size_t num_elements, size_t element_size) - contiguous allocation for allocating arrays with the default value of 0.
 Slower than malloc.
      - int rand(void) - returns a random integer between 0 and RAND_MAX.
 Seed should be set before hand.

    1. math.h: this is `c` mathematical library and it contains basic and common math operations.
+[3]
       * ceil(x) -> returns a number rounded to the nearest whole number
       * log(x) ->  returns the natrual log of x
       * pow(x,y) -> calculates x^y

       reference: https://www.w3schools.com/c/c_ref_math.php

-   2. string.h: this library contains logic for manipulating and mutating strings in C
+   2. string.h: this library contains logic for manipulating and mutating strings in C [4]
       * strcat() -> concats two string together
       * strlen() - > returns the length of a string
       * strtok() -> splits a string by a delimiter, and then you can index each string piece
  reference: https://www.w3schools.com/c/c_ref_string.php

-   3. stdio.h: This library contains all the functions for input and output logic in c.
+   3. stdio.h: This library contains all the functions for input and output logic in c.[5]
       * fclose() -> closes a file
       * printf() -> writes a formated strings to the console
       * puts() -> prints a string to the console